andrey-helldar/official-fontface/README.md

 ## What does it do?

-The package contains official fonts of dealers:
+The package contains official fonts of companies:

  * [Cars](#cars)
     * [Ford](#ford)